esraaeltayar/ada-template-website/README.md

 It can be observed that the negative sentiment is overriding the scene regardless of the topic addressed.
 It also seems like the right wing is following a more negative tone than the left wing for topics related to "Russia" and "China", in comparison with "climate change", "Putin", "Police", and "immigration" which has a slight difference in favor of the left wing in negativity.

 To have a more supported conclusion, OLS regression analysis was used to test the statistical significance for the sentiment disceprancies on the chosen topics between the two political groups.
-It was deduced that videos' descriptions targeting topics related to topics addressing "immigration", "Putin", and "Police" are with high statistical significance.
+It was deduced that videos' descriptions targeting topics related to topics addressing "immigration", "Putin", and "Police" are with statistical significance.

 ![sent](/assets/img/sent.jpeg)